securerail/freeradius3-genie/README.md

 This installer is designed to be run on [Ubuntu 18.04](http://www.ubuntu.com/download/server), but should work on most versions of Ubuntu.
 Download and install Ubuntu on the server you wish to run FreeRADIUS on.
 If you want to host it online, I recommend [Digital Ocean](https://m.do.co/c/84841b1bca8e).

 We have a basic bash kickstart script which can get you off and running quickly if you have a clean Ubuntu 18.04 installation.
 It will download mysql, freeradius, and create the swap space on the server.
+Run these commands from the root of your home directory.

 1. `git clone wget https://github.com/80at8/freeradius3_genie`
-2. `cd ~/freeradius_genie/`
+2. `cd ~/freeradius3_genie/`
 3. `./src/kickstart.sh`
 4. No errors?
 Great!
 Go to section 'Completing preliminary installation', otherwise start at step 1 below.